Shuyib/tool_calling_api/README.md

 │   ├── test_cases.py - This file contains the test cases for the project.
 │   └── test_run.py - This file contains the code to run the test cases for the function calling LLM.
 └── utils - This directory contains the utility files for the project.
-    ├── __init__.py - This file initializes the utils directory as a package.
+│    ├── __init__.py - This file initializes the utils directory as a package.
-    ├── function_call.py - This file contains the code to call a function using LLMs.
+│    ├── function_call.py - This file contains the code to call a function using LLMs.
-    └── communication_apis.py - This file contains the code to do with communication apis & experiments.
+│    └── communication_apis.py - This file contains the code to do with communication apis & experiments.
+└── voice_stt_mode.py - Gradio tabbed interface with Speech-to-text interface that allows edits and a text interface.

-### attribution
+### Attribution
 This project uses the Qwen2.5-0.5B model developed by Alibaba Cloud under the Apache License 2.0.
 The original project can be found at [Qwen technical report](https://arxiv.org/abs/2412.15115)
+Inspired by this example for the [Groq interface STT](https://github.com/bklieger-groq/gradio-groq-basics)

 ### License